bobanetwork/aa-hc-example/README.md

 # Testing
 Whenever you make changes and push to `main` on your Github repository relevant tests are being run by Github actions to make sure everything works as expected.

+If you want to run tests locally, execute `pnpm test`.